 The ACT is commonly characterized as being better situated for students who are stronger in math, because of the tougher math questions, as well as a science section.
 Meanwhile, the SAT only includes a math and English section.

-“You’re doing more reading with the SAT,” Mrs. Schaeffer said. “(The) ACT is more straightforward; they’re seeing how well you remember (being in) the classroom.”
+“You’re doing more reading with the SAT,” Los Alamitos High School guidance counselor Mrs. Schaeffer said. “(The) ACT is more straightforward; they are seeing how well you remember (being in) the classroom.”

-Overall, it’s up to the students to decide whether or not they want to take either test.
+Overall, it is up to the students to decide whether or not they want to take either test.
 Students should take into consideration if the cost of testing is worth it for students and their families.
-Students can take into consideration if they plan to apply to UCs and Cal States or if they are hoping to attend a private school such as Loyola Marymount, a private school that may consider test scores.
-But if you’re unsure, take one just in case!
+Students can take into consideration if they plan to apply to UC campuses and Cal States or if they are hoping to attend a private school, such as Loyola Marymount, a private school that may consider test scores.
+But students can always take one just in case!

-¨Some advice I have for future test takers is to use process of elimination to get the right answers for multiple choice questions.
-If there are four options, it is almost guarteed that two will be throw away answers and the final two will be difficult to decipher,¨ said senior Dane Hoffman.
+“Some advice I have for future test takers is to use the process of elimination to get the right answers for multiple-choice questions.
+If there are four options, it is almost guaranteed that two will be throw-away answers and the final two will be difficult to decipher,” said LAHS senior Dane Hoffman.